tetratelabs/tetrate-service-bridge-sandbox/README.md

 # Tetrate Service Bridge Sandbox

+## About
+---

 ## Deploy Tetrate Service Bridge Demo on Azure Kubernetes Service (AKS), Google Kubernetes Engine (GKE) and/or Elastic Kubernetes Service (EKS) using Terraform

-The intention is to create azure-go-to demo... from deploying MP and CP using helm til having an application demo setup using standard and gitops approach...and of course variablize the world "completely" is work in progress...
+The intention is to create a go-to demo from deploying underlying infra environment to deploying MP and CP and additional addons around usecases

+## Overview

-The `Makefile` in this directory provides automated provisioning of k8s clusters with TSB installed on Azure.
+The `Makefile` in this directory provides automated provisioning of TSB demo and necessary dependencies

 ```mermaid
   graph TD;